Navigate your way to the right phone bag for your bike....

 Phone bags do cater for most phones but with new technology resulting in larger phones suddenly appearing (what happened?
 It was all about being tiny until recently!) you may find that your bike bag is no longer is the cosy nest for your phone that it used to be.

-However, phone bags are great if you’re keen to store other things like keys, snacks, money, toolkit, etc. They're not expensive (we have some starting at £5.99) so if you do end up swapping your phone and they’re not compatible, you’re not talking a lot of money to update.
+However, phone bags are great if you’re keen to store other things like keys, snacks, money, toolkit, etc. They're not expensive so if you do end up swapping your phone and they’re not compatible, you’re not talking a lot of money to update.

 What other factors should you think about?